-The Notes may be issued in bearer form ('Bearer Notes') or in registered form ('Registered Notes') as specified in the applicable Final Terms and, in the case of definitive Notes, serially numbered, in the Specified Currency, the Specified Denomination(s) and the Specified Form(s).
+The Notes may be issued in bearer form ('Bearer Notes') or in registered form ('Registered Notes') as specified in the applicable Final Terms and, in the case of definitive Notes, serially numbered, in the Specified Currency, the Specified Denomination(s) and the Specified Form(s) save that in the case of any Notes the minimum Specified Denomination shall be €100,000 (or its equivalent in any other currency as at the date of issue of the Notes).
 Bearer Notes may not be exchanged for Registered Notes and vice versa.
 No single Series or Tranche may comprise both Bearer Notes and Registered Notes.

-Each Note may be a Fixed Rate Note, a Floating Rate Note, a Zero Coupon Note, an Index Linked Interest Note or a combination of any of the foregoing, depending on the Interest Basis indicated in the applicable Final Terms.
+Each Note may be a Fixed Rate Note, a Floating Rate Note, a Zero Coupon Note, an FX Linked Interest Note, an Inflation Linked Note or a CMS Linked Note, depending on the Interest Basis specified in the applicable Final Terms.

-Each Note may be an Index Linked Redemption Note, an Installment Note, a Dual Currency Note, a Partly Paid Note or a combination of any of the forgoing, depending on the Redemption/Payment Basis shown in the applicable Final Terms.
+Each Note may be an FX Linked Redemption Note, an Installment Note, a Dual Currency Note or a Partly Paid Note, depending on the Redemption/Payment Basis specified in the applicable Final Terms.